 - Access all your federal student aid records online, including any federal student loan information.

-No. If you are enrolled at more than one school in the same term, you can only receive federal aid at the school you are considered degree-seeking.
+No. If you are enrolled at more than one school in the same term, you can only receive federal aid at the school where you are considered degree-seeking.

-However, you can receive federal student aid at one school one term and at another school the next term as long as it is within the same academic year contingent upon you being degree-seeking meeting that school’s eligibility requirement for federal aid.
+You can receive federal student aid at one school one term and at another school the next term as long as it is within the same academic year contingent upon you being degree-seeking meeting that school’s eligibility requirement for federal aid.